 - Dorothy Sayers' Busman's Honeymoon also references the 8:00 A.M. execution time; at the end of the book, Lord Peter Wimsey falls apart at 8 A.M., because he knows that the criminal he helped catch and convict is being executed.

 - Subverted in A Christmas Carol: Jacob Marley's ghost tells Scrooge that the Three Spirits will arrive at specific times on three consecutive nights.
 The spirits do show up right on time, except that due to some supernatural time-twisting, all of their visits occur on the SAME night—Christmas Eve—meaning that Scrooge wakes up in time to celebrate Christmas.

-- In Jules Verne's Around the World in Eighty Days, Fogg's bet specifies that his must complete his travels in precisely that amount of time, and that he will lose the bet if he gets back to the club to declare his success even one second later than 5:00 pm on the 80th day, no matter how much earlier than that he got back to London.
+- In Jules Verne's Around the World in 80 Days, Fogg's bet specifies that he must complete his travels in precisely that amount of time, and that he will lose the bet if he gets back to the club to declare his success even one second later than 5:00 pm on the 80th day, no matter how much earlier than that he got back to London.
 Time zones come into play in the resolution.

 - In Witches Abroad, the villain is trying to make a Cinderella-type story happen and the witches have to stop it, so one thing Nanny Ogg does is mess with the clock so it strikes midnight at only half past nine.

 - In Reaper Man, Death knows his replacement the New Death will only attack at midnight - there's no reason why he couldn't do it earlier, but he's the type to use Drama like that.